 - Click Open.
 The Trainer will automatically record a step that sets the file input:

 - Record the action to submit the file upload in your application.
 (For example, click on the submit button.)

 - Create an assertion to confirm the upload was successful.
 (This assertion will depend on what happens in the application after a successful file upload.)

 Recorded click step may be unnecessary

-In order to view and manage the files that have been uploaded in the appropriate tests, you can visit the "File Uploads" tab of the Configurations menubar.
+In order to view and manage the files that have been uploaded to tests in your workspace, you can visit the File uploads tab of the Configurations menubar.